HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Compatibility
 It was necessary for implemented RL algorithm to be verified based on unit test.
 We used [Atari gym](https://gym.openai.com/envs/#atari) environment for test.
-And I had to consider standard communication protocol connecting with heterogeneously external devices.
+And I considered standard communication protocol connecting with heterogeneously external devices.
 For this reason, I designed this system by using de facto standard systems such as [openai-gym](https://gym.openai.com/) and [ROS](http://www.ros.org/).

 <figure>